Table of Contents

 How Does LAWFF Conserve Wildlife and Fisheries Resources?

 The Louisiana Natural and Scenic Rivers Program supports the Louisiana Natural and Scenic Rivers System, which was adopted by the Louisiana Legislature in 1970.
-The System was created with the primary goal of preserving, protecting, developing, reclaiming, and enhancing the wilderness qualities, scenic beauties, and ecological regimes of certain free-flowing Louisiana streams.
-Today, there are around 80 Louisiana streams and rivers totaling 3,100 miles, all protected by the natural and scenic river designation.
+The System was created with the primary goal of preserving, protecting, developing, reclaiming, and enhancing the quality and natural beauty of certain free-flowing Louisiana streams.
+Today, there are around 80 Louisiana streams and rivers totaling 3,100 miles that are protected by the natural and scenic river designation.
 Through river cleanup initiatives, monitoring activities that endanger protected rivers, and private donations, the LAWFF aids in this endeavor.

 Cajun Encounters - A Louisiana Wildlife & Fisheries Foundation Partner